mfumagalli/ngsPopGen/README.md

 ## ngs2dSFS

 Program to estimate 2D-SFS from posterior probabilities of sample allele frequencies.
+Output file reports the occurrence of sites at distinct joint allele frequencies.
+This spectrum is a (2N1+1)x(2N2+2) matrix with N1 and N2 number of individuals at the two populations.
+Please note that cells are zero-based ordered.
+As an example, value reported in the cell [4,3] represents the frequency of sites with allele frequency 3 and 2 at population 1 and 2 respectively.

 #### Example: